-Second, we contribute to a large policy literature around the future of work and the merits of Universal Basic Income (UBI).
+Second, this experiment offers direct evidence of whether cashfare or workfare programs are more cost-effective at improving psychological wellbeing.
+More broadly, we contribute to a policy literature around the future of work and the merits of employment programs relative to cash-based interventions such as unemployment insurance and Universal Basic Income (UBI).
 Widespread unemployment has implications not only for the material but also the psychosocial wellbeing of the un- and under-employed.
-While unemployment insurance and UBI directly address the loss of income, they do not address the psychosocial costs that may accompany the absence of work.
-These costs have been explored in the sociology literature, first articulated in Jahoda, Lazarsfeld, and Zeisel (1971)'s seminal work around Marienthal, a small town in Austria that was devastated by deindustrialization in the wake of the global depression of the 1930s.
+While cash-based programs directly address the loss of income and are relatively straightforward to implement (Hanna and Olken, 2018), they do not address the psychosocial costs that may accompany the absence of work.
+These costs are well elucidated through case studies in the sociology literature, first articulated in Jahoda, Lazarsfeld, and Zeisel (1971)'s seminal work around Marienthal, a small town in Austria that was devastated by deindustrialization in the wake of the global depression of the 1930s.
 As described by one woman who lost her job, "If I could get back to the factory it would be the happiest day of my life.
 It's not only for the money; stuck here alone between one's own four walls, one isn't really alive."
 (Jahoda, Lazarsfeld, and Zeisel, 1971).
 More recently, individuals who are incarcerated - as of 2019, 2.3 million within the United States alone - describe similar experiences.
 "It is the dull sameness of prison life, its idleness and boredom, that grinds me down ... boredom, time-slowing boredom, interrupted by occasional bursts of fear and anger, is the governing reality of life in prison."
 (Council, 2014).
+We bring an empirical lens to this question.